Uploaded image for project: 'JDK'

 Summary

-Remove the Java Applet API, which has been deprecated for removal for some time, and is obsolete as neither current JDK nor current browsers support applets.
+Remove the Applet API, which was deprecated for removal in JDK 17 (2021).
+It is obsolete because neither recent JDK releases nor current web browsers support applets.

 Motivation